 - Ensure your hands and feet are dry before opening the panel or breakers.

 - Look for the breaker marked “furnace” or “heat,” and ensure it’s reading “on.”
 If the breaker has tripped, it will be in the middle or “off” area.

-- Moving one hand, quickly flip the breaker to the “on” spot.
-If the breaker immediately trips and pops back to “off,” leave it alone and contact a professional from YES R&M Inc. at 562-286-6624 immediately.
+- Moving one hand, quickly flip the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and contact a professional from YES R&M Inc. at 562-286-6624 immediately.

 It doesn’t matter how old your furnace is or what brand it is, it has no less than one standard wall switch positioned on or by it.

 - Make sure the lever is flipped up in the “on” placement.
 If it was shut off, anticipate your furnace could take up to five minutes to start.
 (If you don’t know where to locate your furnace, take a look at your basement, garage or utility closet.
 It can also be in a crawl space or attic.)